-Like so many of us, you probably bought your HomePod to play your favorite Apple Music tracks or to control your HomeKit accessories.
+Like so many of us, you probably bought your HomePod to play your favorite Apple Music tracks or to control your HomeKit devices.
 But do you know how to use your HomePod to find your iPhone?
 Yep, it's a thing, plus this magical feature can also help to track down your iPad, iPod, Mac, or even your Apple Watch too.
 All it takes is a shout to Siri, and the virtual assistant will play a chime and send an alert on the device once it is found.
 Here's how to use your HomePod to find your iPhone!

 Note: We are using iPhone screenshots to illustrate the Siri interactions of the commands, but you can use Hey, Siri, directly to your HomePod to achieve these results.